japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStore.md

 Used when:

-* <<spark-sql-streaming-StateStoreRestoreExec.adoc#, StateStoreRestoreExec>> physical operator is requested to execute
+* <<spark-sql-streaming-StateStoreRestoreExec.md#, StateStoreRestoreExec>> physical operator is requested to execute

-* <<spark-sql-streaming-HDFSBackedStateStore.adoc#getRange, HDFSBackedStateStore>> state store in particular and any <<getRange, StateStore>> in general are requested to `getRange`
+* <<spark-sql-streaming-HDFSBackedStateStore.md#getRange, HDFSBackedStateStore>> state store in particular and any <<getRange, StateStore>> in general are requested to `getRange`

-* `StreamingAggregationStateManagerImplV1` state manager is requested for the <<spark-sql-streaming-StreamingAggregationStateManagerImplV1.adoc#iterator, iterator>> and <<spark-sql-streaming-StreamingAggregationStateManagerImplV1.adoc#values, values>>
+* `StreamingAggregationStateManagerImplV1` state manager is requested for the <<spark-sql-streaming-StreamingAggregationStateManagerImplV1.md#iterator, iterator>> and <<spark-sql-streaming-StreamingAggregationStateManagerImplV1.md#values, values>>

-* `StreamingAggregationStateManagerImplV2` state manager is requested to <<spark-sql-streaming-StreamingAggregationStateManagerImplV2.adoc#iterator, iterator>> and <<spark-sql-streaming-StreamingAggregationStateManagerImplV2.adoc#values, values>>
+* `StreamingAggregationStateManagerImplV2` state manager is requested to <<spark-sql-streaming-StreamingAggregationStateManagerImplV2.md#iterator, iterator>> and <<spark-sql-streaming-StreamingAggregationStateManagerImplV2.md#values, values>>

 | metrics
 a| [[metrics]]